banjocat/calorie-find/README.md

     invoke setup

 This will get the calorie data, create postgres, migrate and add fixture data.
-Running this multiple times will just refresh the process.
-Only needed if you want a fresh database
+Running this multiple times will destroy the database and reset everything.

 To start up the backend